JacobJustice/JacobJustice/README.md

 ### Hi there 👋

-I'm a PhD student at Clemson University.
+I'm a doctoral researcher at the University of Bamberg in Germany.

 My research is in Computer Graphics and Animation.